Teaching & Mentorship

 42nd School of Physics and Mathematics, Tbilisi, Georgia | Sep 2012 – May 2018

-- Team won two silver medals in both physics and mathematics
+- Lead Coach at the 2016 International Zhautykov Olympiad (Almaty, Kazakhstan); team won two silver medals in physics and mathematics.

 Mentoring Philosophy